X

 6 Non-mangroves; [collectively widespread].

-9 Secondary leaf veins relatively few, further branching and reticulating into the tertiary vein structure; [collectively widespread].
+9 Secondary leaf veins relatively few (or diffuse), further branching and reticulating into the tertiary vein structure (or in Santalum and Strychnos the veins brochidodromous, arching away from and not completely reaching the margins of the blades); [collectively widespread].

-9 Secondary leaf veins very many, closely parallel to one another and extending unbranched to the leaf margin.
+9 Secondary leaf veins many and conspicuous, closely parallel to one another and extending unbranched to the leaf margin.